iuliaferoli/lyrics_search/Spotify Wrapped Iulia's Version.md

 *you can layer as many field breakdowns as you want, like for example adding the `top 3 artists name` on top of the monthly aggregations.

-Comparing my final dashboard to my acutal Wrapped - it seems the results were close enough, but maybe not entirely accurate.
+Comparing my final dashboard to my actual Wrapped - it seems the results were close enough, but maybe not entirely accurate.
 It seems this year the top song choices are a little off from the way I calculate my ranking in this example.
 It could be that Spotify used a different formula to build this ranking, which makes it a bit harder to interpret.
 That's one of the benefits of building this dashboard from scratch - you have full transparency on the type of aggregations and scoring used for your insights.

 ![](img/wrapped.jpeg)